vpenso/collectd-exec-plugins/README.md

 Installation
 ============

-Configuration files `*.conf` and `*.db` should be placed to:

-    /etc/collectd/collectd.d/

-The executable scripts needs to be deployed to:

-    /usr/lib/collectd/exec
+These instructions cover Debian Squeeze, but should be easy to adapt to other Linux distributions.

+Optional configurations for Collectd plug-ins are automatically read from <tt>/etc/collectd/collectd.d/</tt>, copy `*.conf` and `*.db` into this directory.
+The executable scripts need to be deployed to <tt>/usr/lib/collectd/exec</tt>.
+After deployment restart the Collectd daemon.
+Check if the daemon has resumed normal operation by looking to the log-file.

+    » /etc/init.d/collectd restart
+    » cat /var/log/collectd.log
+    ...SNIP...
+    [2012-08-29 16:34:37] Initialization complete, entering read-loop.
+    » ls /var/lib/collectd/rrd/$(hostname -f)/ipmi
+    ipmi_temperature.rrd

+If everything works as expected you should find a new RRD file for the values collected by a script.
+The example above shows where to find a corresponding file for the IPMI temperature script.

+Depending on the script it may be necessary to configure Sudo to allow the monitoring user to execute commands limited to root.
+All configuration files inside this repository require a user called "mon" for this purpose.

-You may want to replace the user name to execute the scripts!
+You can add a file to the <tt>/etc/sudoers.d/</tt> directory to enable "mon" to execute a certain command.
+The following example illustrates this for the <tt>ipmitool</tt> command:

-Make sure this uses is allowed to execute all commands used by the script (by configuring Sudo).
+    » echo "mon $(hostname -f) = NOPASSWD: /usr/bin/ipmitool" > /etc/sudoers.d/ipmitool
+    » chmod 0440 /etc/sudoers.d/ipmitool

 Copying
 =======